CARPINCH0/Warhammer/README.md

                         monster/bike T7 Ar7 Inv7 FnP7:

 would love the final result to be a detail exploration of what each unit does against particular matchups, with a zoom into their offensive and defensive power, as well as a more well rounded star chart expression of how do their other areas work

+KNOWN BUGS

+natural 1s should always be counted as a fail